phadkead/tax-calculator/README.md

 # tax-calculator

-This is backend project for tax calculation
+This is backend for tax calculation

 As a user,
 I can authenticate